Non-Discrimination and Anti-Harassment Policy

 CERGE-EI Foundation Discrimination and Harassment Redressal Committee

-The Committee consists of five members, all of whom are responsible for upholding foundation standards and governance.
-The committee is made up of: two Board Directors, the Teaching Fellows Pedagogical Mentor, the Administrative Director and the External Relations Director.
+The Committee consists of three members, all of whom are responsible for upholding Foundation standards and governance.
+The committee is made up of: Board Director, the Teaching Fellows Pedagogical Mentor, and the Administrative Director.

 If the individual subsequently wishes to pursue the complaint at a formal level, the recipient of the email will make a determination as to whether there appears to be cause to initiate a formal review process.
-If they so determine, two other committee members from among the five listed will be selected to join the initial reviewer in making a formal investigation.
+If they so determine, other committee members will join the initial reviewer in making a formal investigation.

 The purpose of the investigation is to gather facts relating to the incident(s) outlined in the written complaint and to determine whether it is